How to Become an Appraiser in Tennessee

 Once I have my Tennessee appraiser license, then what?

 After becoming a licensed or certified appraiser, you will need to maintain your credential with Continuing Education (CE).
-In Tennessee this means you must take 28 hours of approved appraiser continuing education courses within your two-year license renewal period, including the 7-hour USPAP course.
-These CE courses CAN be taken online.
+In Tennessee, this means you must take 28 hours of approved appraisal CE courses within your 2-year license renewal period, including the 7-hour USPAP course.
+These courses may be taken online.

 Tennessee Appraiser License: Certified Residential

-How to become a real estate appraiser in Tennessee: Certified Residential
+How to become a Certified Residential Appraiser in Tennessee

-Tennessee Certified Residential Appraisers evaluate any residential property with 1-4 units, no matter how complex or the transactional value.
-They also assess empty land fit for 1-4 family use.
+Tennessee Certified Residential Appraisers (also called home appraisers) can evaluate any residential property with 1-4 units, no matter the complexity or transactional value.
+They can also assess empty land fit for 1-4 family use.

-To become a Certified Residential Appraiser in Tennessee complete the following:
+Follow these steps to become a State Certified Residential Appraiser in Tennessee:

-Step 2: 1,500 hours of acceptable appraisal experience in a minimum of 12 months.
+Step 2: Acquire 1,500 hours of acceptable appraisal experience in no less than 12 months.

 You must also meet one of the following college education criteria: